Trace & pack $ reprozip-jupyter trace mynotebook.ipynb $ reprozip pack notebook_environment.rpz # Unpack and reproduce $ reprounzip docker setup notebook_environment.rpz /tmp/notebook $ reprozip-jupyter run /tmp/notebook

 Jupyter Notebook tracing/reproduction using ReproZip

 ReproZip is a tool aimed at simplifying the process of creating reproducible experiments from command-line executions, a frequently-used common denominator in computational science.
-It tracks operating system calls and creates a package that contains all the binaries, files and dependencies required to run a given command on the author’s computational environment (packing step).
+It tracks operating system calls and creates a bundle that contains all the binaries, files and dependencies required to run a given command on the author’s computational environment (packing step).
 A reviewer can then extract the experiment in his environment to reproduce the results (unpacking step).

 This package provides tracing and reproduction of Jupyter notebooks, allowing one to pack all the libraries and data used in their notebook to allow anyone to re-run it easily.